In this segment, we are going to show you how you can “Reset Safari on macOS without opening”

 - After that, close all the open windows.

-- In addition, to all the above three steps we need to use command line to make sure that our Safari is reset properly.
+- Besides, to all the above three steps we need to use the command line to make sure that our Safari is reset properly.

 - Therefore, we will go ahead and open Terminal to reset Safari on macOS.